TESTIMONIAL BACK ON

 Midfielder Shaun Reid could

-a bad knee ligament injury in yesterday’s game at Newport.
+bad knee ligament injury in yesterday’s game at

-Reid’s injury was bad enough to warrant surgery at the
+Newport.
+Reid’s injury was bad enough to warrant

-of the damage will not be known until after the operation.
+The seriousness of the damage will not be known until

 22 July 1997